heksaani/InnuendoCliCpouta/README.md

  Above error is as a consequnce of not using quotes when giving path to input files.
 Make sure to use quotes ('') to fastq sample path as below: nextflow run pipeline_ecoli.nf --fastq '/mnt/rv_data/lyetukur/jobs/33/data/*_{1,2}.fastq.gz' ....

- **Please note*** that this isssue is only when one tries to run nextflow pipeline manually.
-When pipelines are launched with ìcli-run`, you will come across this issue.
+ **Please note** that this isssue is only when one tries to run nextflow pipeline manually.
+When pipelines are launched with *icli-run*, you will **NOT** come across this issue.

  **Q2: ChewBBACA: file not found: FileNotFoundError: [Errno 2] No such file or directory: '/mnt/singularity_cache2/shared_files/chewbbaca_test_bala/ecoli/test_schema_ecoli_download/ecoli_INNUENDO_wgMLST/temp/INNUENDO_wgMLST-  00016261.fasta_result.txt'**